 - upholding the principles of stewardship that are the foundation of agrology, and

-- ensuring the integrity, objectivity and expertise of its members, and
+- ensuring the integrity, objectivity and expertise of its registrants, and

 2. subject to paragraph (1.),

-- to govern its members in accordance with the Act and the bylaws, and
+- to govern its registrants in accordance with the Act and the bylaws, and

-to cooperate with other professional or occupational bodies charged with governing the conduct or competence of their members on a matter the institute considers relevant to agrology.
+- to cooperate with other professional or occupational bodies charged with governing the conduct or competence of their registrants on a matter the Institute considers relevant to agrology.